+The proponents of subsidies are also proposing changes to the PJM market design to increase revenues to specific technologies.
 Within the market paradigm, the temptation to modify other elements of the PJM energy and capacity market design in order to address asserted issues related to the level of prices or the shape of the supply curve should also be resisted.
-One of the lessons of the history of PJM capacity market design is that design changes based on short term, non-market considerations can have long term, significant, negative unintended consequences.
-The basic logic of LMP should not be modified in order to increase prices or revenues.
-The shape of the supply curve does not affect the basic logic of LMP and it should not be modified in order to meet a goal not related to the logic of LMP.
+The PJM supply curve is not flat.
+One of the lessons of the history of PJM capacity market design is that design changes based on short term, nonmarket considerations can have long term, significant, negative unintended consequences.
+The basic logic of LMP should not be modified in order to increase prices, or off peak prices or revenues.
+The shape of the supply curve does not affect the basic logic of LMP and it should not be arbitrarily modified in order to meet a goal not related to the logic of LMP.
 The capacity market design should not be modified in order to introduce elements of integrated resource planning to favor specific technologies.
-Improvements to market design should be made when consistent with the basic market design, including better pricing when transmission constraints are violated and better and more locational scarcity pricing.
+Improvements to the market design should be made when consistent with the basic market design logic, including better pricing when transmission constraints are violated and better and more locational scarcity pricing and improved incentives for flexible units by ending the practice of paying uplift to units based on inflexible operating parameters.